Born on April 9, 1987 at Mission: Wolf

 Lived with Hota, Cyndar

 Haida and Hopi were two of Mission: Wolf’s most beloved wolf-dog crosses.
-They spent years living happily together, sharing their wisdom and kind natures with staff and visitor alike.
+They spent years living happily together, sharing their wisdom and kind natures with staff and visitors alike.

 Haida was particular about the people she let into her life.
 However, once she decided to give her heart, you received all of it.
 Visitors and staff alike would watch her prance up to the fence whenever food was around with a smile on her face.
 In August of 2001, Haida passed away due to natural causes.
 Haida’s soulful eyes, wild spirit, and quiet howl will always be remembered.